Notice of Intent and Its Legal Steps

 • A Notice of Intent is a warning within the construction industry

-• You can notarize this form efficiently online using NotaryLive
+• You can notarize this form efficiently online using NotaryLive, an online notary service

 **Is NOI & NOC the same thing?:

-No. An NOC is used at the start of a construction project to announce the beginning and end of the project whilst identifying the involved stakeholders/contractors.
+No. An NOC is filed at the start of a construction project to mark its beginning and end.
+It also identifies the contractors and stakeholders involved.

 Read more on Notice Of Commencement for more information.